JPR FUND DRIVE DRAWINGS

 How to Enter

-Anyone who calls Jefferson Public Radio and provides their name, address and phone number during the drive dates listed above will be entered.
+Anyone who calls Jefferson Public Radio and provides their name, address and phone number during the dates and times announced during the drive dates will be entered.
 Our phone operators are kind, ethical JPR volunteers who will safeguard your privacy.
-We will not sell your name, and we will not even drive by your house to question why you painted it that ugly color.
-You can also enter online via the e-Pledge page on our website at www.ijpr.org (simply record a pledge amount and type "drawing only" in the comments field of the online form) or by sending your name, address and phone number via email to: firstname.lastname@example.org.
+We will not sell your name, and we will not even drive by your house to question why you painted it that strange color.
+You can also enter online at www.ijpr.org (simply record a zero pledge amount and check the "drawing only" box) or send your name, address and phone number via email to: firstname.lastname@example.org.

 Winners will be randomly selected.
 Deadlines for individual drawing prizes will be announced during the fund drive and will be adhered to.
-Entering by the deadline of any single drawing will qualify the contestant for that drawing and all subsequent drawings held.
 Only one entry per household will be eligible.
 No contribution is necessary.
 Is that clear?

 Anyone can enter the giveaways except persons who are current employees of Jefferson Public Radio and its related organization, the JPR Foundation, their immediate family or persons living in the same household.
 The giveaways are open to all United States residents.
 Human residents, that is.
 Leave your gerbils out of this.
 Void where prohibited by law.
 Winners must be 18 years of age or older, and still breathing.